sfermigier/fermigier.com-gridsome/blocks/open-source.md

 ## Main projects

-I'm the founder or a cofounder of several open source projects:
+I'm the founder, or a cofounder, of several open source projects:

 ### Still active